l0r3zz/SLOBlackSwan-Cursor/README.md

 ---

 **Remember:** The automation eliminates tedium, not thinking.
 Always review agent outputs before importing to Scrivener.
 Your judgment on quality, tone, and narrative flow is irreplaceable.

+---

+## Author

+**Geoff White**
+Principal SRE | Author of "SLOs Can't Catch a Black Swan"

+This workflow represents 30+ years of experience in operations, reliability engineering, and technical writing, combined with modern AI-assisted tooling.
+The goal is to write better books faster, without sacrificing quality or authenticity.

+Questions, feedback, or just want to chat about SRE and risk management?
+Feel free to reach out.